What's the Difference Between Delivery and Supply?

 What is a supplier?

 Suppliers generate electricity at a power plant or generating station.
-We purchase electricity from suppliers and it is transmitted to substations in the electric grid.
+We purchase electricity from suppliers and it is transmitted to the electric grid.

 All customers have the option of choosing Eversource or another energy supplier to obtain energy on their behalf.

 The supply rate is based on the current market price of electricity.
-This price changes twice each year—on January 1 and July 1 —as demand for energy increases or decreases.
+This price changes twice each year—on February 1 and August 1—as demand for energy increases or decreases.

 How you're charged